Mick2nd/Katex-Input-Helper/README.md

 - The plug-in was migrated to typescript as programming language.
 - A dependency injection framework was introduced.
 - The handling of the information window was improved.
 - The web version of this app now supports a mobile parameter in the query string.
+But this is merely an experimental feature in an early stage.
 - Extensive re-factorings of the source code to improve the code structure.

 ### 2.0.1